MathiasPBerger/gboml-docs-test/docs/source/installation.rst

 	git clone https://gitlab.uliege.be/smart_grids/public/gboml

-Then, a local installation can be performed by doing:
+Then, a local installation can be performed by typing the following commands in a terminal window:

 .. code-block:: bash

 	pip install .

-If you only want gboml as an uninstalled package, installing the requirements can be performed by doing,
+If you only want GBOML as an uninstalled package, installing the requirements can be performed by typing the following commands:

 .. code-block:: bash

 	pip install ./

 Installing Solvers